 It’s getting harder to fit everything in the box; it’s also getting more costly.
-One solution promising to help designers meet the size constraints head on is rigid-flex printed circuit board technology, but most design teams try to avoid using rigid-flex PCBs when product cost is an issue.
+One solution promising to help designers meet the size constraints head on is rigid-flex pcb technology, but most design teams try to avoid using rigid-flex PCBs when product cost is an issue.
 But is it really as expensive as we think?

 To begin with, consider the cost of the traditional rigid-cable-rigid PCB assembly to one based on rigid-flex technology.
 The former construction works well for short-run designs; however, it requires connectors on each board and the interconnect, all of which drive up BoM cost.
 Additionally, the rigid-cable-rigid design is prone to ‘cold joints’, and reduced service life.
 In contrast, rigid-flex circuits eliminate these joints, making them much more reliable and able to deliver overall higher product quality and longevity.
 So while rigid-flex circuit technology is certainly not new, various considerations now make it much more viable – not the least of which is cost.